yiseul/www/md/faq.md

 ### DA.. what?

 DAO, or Decentralized Autonomous Organization, is a form of company which operates entirely on the blockchain.
-Slock token holders can review proposals and cast their votes to elect a service provider which will represents them in the physical world,.
+Slock token holders can review proposals and cast their votes to elect a service provider which will represent them in the physical world.
 This process is very similar to selecting a software or hardware supplier.
 A DAO is however superior in many respect to a traditional company in the sense that all the decisions it takes are transparent, its finances can be audited by anyone and corruption is made impossible.

 ### Is this just for geeks?